Procurement Glossary

 New: AI-supported portfolio analysis

 Digital Procurement Analytics: The modern approach uses artificial intelligence and big data to make portfolio analysis dynamic and data-driven.
 By integrating real-time data from ERP systems, market databases and supplier portals, companies can carry out in-depth analysis.
 AI algorithms recognize patterns and trends, forecast risks and suggest optimized purchasing strategies.
-This leads to greater agility in purchasing and enables proactive rather than reactive decisions.
+This leads to greater agility in Procurement and enables proactive rather than reactive decisions.

 Practical example: Automotive industry